State Elks National Veterans Service Commission Chairman

 Veterans Administration Volunteer Services (VAVS) – VAVS (pdf file)

-*Volunteer Drivers Needed for 2017*
+* Volunteer Drivers Needed *

 Since its inception in 1930, the Department of Veterans Affairs has encouraged and sought citizen volunteer assistance in its Medical Centers and Domiciliaries.
 By 1946, it became obvious that in order to function effectively and eliminate duplication, a viable organization was needed.